B1SA/HanaTranslator-Src/Readme.md

 ## Prerequisites

-The provided source code is a .NET solution that you can recompile in your own environment.
+The provided source code is a .NET solution.
+You will need Microsoft Visual Studio installed in your own environment to be able to recompile the provided source code.

 ## License